samirKeshwani2201/FlightsAndSearch/README.md

 ```

--Once you have added the db config as listed above,go to the src and execute 'npx sequelize db:create'
+- Once you have added the db config as listed above,go to the src and execute 'npx sequelize db:create'